zhouzi/included-with-xbox-game-pass/README.md

 5. Run `npm start`

 The code will be compiled automatically when a change is detected.
-You can load the unpacked extension in `packages/extension/dist`.
+You can load the unpacked extension in `packages/extension/dist` and preview the demo page at http://localhost:1234

 See the packages' readme for more details.